carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200706.md

 */// Additional SF/Ops issues addressed: ///*
 18. Monitored lite versions of internal team reports: satisfaction questions, expiring consent, direct referrals, etc.
 19. Monitored for issues related to Forms changes, iPads, Activity Unit Names, Interactions object, Service File structure and Activity Label.
 Answered basic questions/clarifications from staff as they arose.
-20. Communicated with SF Support regarding where/how to control mapping of new fields on Cal Activity that get duplicated when assigned to multiple staff members.
-After following instructions, they suggested doing a change set from sandbox but couldn’t give direct assistance.
-Failed tests led to a failed deployment so they may offer an alternative way to deploy apex class change.
+20. Monitored issues and answered questions from staff after eliminating the use of Case Notes and updating Activity screens.
-21. Prioritized project: Wrapped up steps to archive Case Notes and solely use Activities.
-Made the new structure visible on all relevant screens and hid the Case Notes on all relevant screens.
-Checked for any last direct referrals.
-Reset the DHS reports and leadership reports that are affected to ensure they are still pulling the same info.
-Worked with Stacy on rollout and outlined points for 6/19 presentation.
-Monitored use/issues after rollout.
+21. FOUR??? case record cleanups required importing due to number of records to move.  >> to another week

-23. Continued to design UI for DHS codes for Types of Seizures.
+22. Continued to design UI for DHS codes for Types of Seizures.
 Designing UI for streamlined values and accurate responses, given ~40 values and multiple selection is possible. >> to another week
-24. Continued to test draft objects and connections to better handle Correspondence records, Tributes and Notifications from donations.  >> to another week, but doesn’t seem to be worth doing.
+23. Continued to test draft objects and connections to better handle Correspondence records, Tributes and Notifications from donations.  >> to another week, but doesn’t seem to be worth doing.
-25. Continued to filter through and remove obsolete reports. >> to another week
+24. Continued to filter through and remove obsolete reports. >> to another week

 27. Addressed push/get integration errors between Forms and Case Record as they arose.   >> to another week.  ??any new??
 28. Continued to give refreshers to CMs on the initial intake steps. >> to another week.